 God is the Savior of all men, especially of believers (1 Timothy 4:10).

-Through His Church, that is the body of Christ, Jesus is a channel of love and truth to all society.
-The followers of Jesus love to do good to others, even if it means loving their enemies (Matthew 5:43-48).
-Furthermore, unlike a fictional Superwoman or an amazing diligent home-maker, Jesus Christ has received authority over everything (Matthew 28:18).
+Through His Church, the Body of Christ, Jesus is a channel of love and truth to all society.
+His followers love to do good for others, even if it means loving their enemies (Matthew 5:43-48).
+Further, unlike a fictional Superwoman or a diligent home-maker, Jesus Christ has received authority over everything (Matthew 28:18).

 • Memorize the text in your favourite Bible translation and think about it often.